germangar/algorizer/README.md

 As of now it connects to crypto exchanges and fetches the candles required for backtesting, and it can also run in realtime and send alerts to the usual webhooks (Like [my own](https://github.com/germangar/whook)).

 The project is in early stages so you'll most likely find nuissances, specially at writing your script since I didn't add much error handling yet, so you'll find yourself reliant on Python's backtraces.
+However, fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime should be reliable at this point.

 I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and or pinescript.